 • Rental or purchase of a personal computer

 • Other documented, authorized costs

-Other qualified expenses include housing utilities, housing supplies and furnishings, and meals and groceries.
+Other qualified expenses may include housing utilities, housing supplies and furnishings, and meals and groceries.
 But what about that Spotify subscription?
-Unfortunately, you can’t cover entertainment costs with student loans.
+Unfortunately, student loans cannot be used to cover entertainment costs.
 There’s actually a few things that aren’t covered by your federal loans.

 What is NOT Covered by Federal Student Loans